Ophira Ginsburg: Career

 In 2015, Ginsburg was appointed a Medical Officer by the World Health Organization to help create guidelines and programs to provide earlier diagnosis and treatment of cancers affecting women.
 She was also recognized as one of the Top 300 Women Leaders in Global Health by the Graduate Institute of International and Development Studies.
 At the same time, Ginsburg published research which indicated that South Asian women, excluding those of Chinese descent, were more likely to be diagnosed at a higher stage of breast cancer than the general population.
 Two years later, she was named the Director of NYU Langone Health's Perlmutter Cancer Center's High Risk Program for patients with hereditary syndromes that increase cancer risk.
 In 2020, Ginsburg was appointed an inaugural Elsa Atkin Distinguished Fellow at the George Institute for Global Health.
 During the COVID-19 pandemic, Ginsburg co-authored a paper in Nature Cancer titled "Eliminating cervical cancer in the COVID-19 era."
 In 2022, Ginsburg won the American Society of Clinical Oncology's Humanitarian award.
+Ophira Ginsburg was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.